 The Company capitalizes commission expenses paid to internal sales personnel that are incremental to obtaining customer contracts.
-The net book value of these costs, which was \$25 million and \$23 million as of December 31, 2021 and 2020, respectively, are included in Other long-term assets.
+The net book value of these costs, which was \$24 million and \$25 million as of December 31, 2022 and 2021, respectively, are included in Other long-term assets.
 The judgments made in determining the amount of costs incurred include whether the commissions are incremental and directly related to a successful acquisition of a customer contract.
-These costs are amortized in Depreciation and amortization over the term of the contract or the estimated life of the customer relationship, if renewals are expected and the renewal commission is not commensurate with the initial commission.
+These costs are amortized in Depreciation and amortization over the term of the contract or the estimated life of the customer relationship if renewals are expected and the renewal commission is not commensurate with the initial commission.
 The Company expenses sales commissions when incurred if the amortization period of the sales commission is one year or less.

 In addition, the Company may provide inducement payments to secure customer contracts.
 These inducement payments are capitalized and amortized as a reduction of revenue over the term of the customer contract.
-The net book value of these costs totaled \$19 million and \$21 million as of December 31, 2021 and 2020, respectively, and are included in Other long-term assets.
+The net book value of these costs totaled \$28 million and \$19 million as of December 31, 2022 and 2021, respectively, and are included in Other long-term assets.

 Also, the Company capitalizes costs incurred to fulfill its contracts that (i) relate directly to the contract, (ii) are expected to generate resources that will be used to satisfy the Company's performance obligation under the contract and (iii) are expected to be recovered through revenue generated under the contract.
-The net book value of these costs, which comprise set-up/transition activities, was \$29 million and \$32 million as of December 31, 2021 and 2020, respectively, and are classified in Other long-term assets on the Consolidated Balance Sheets, Contract fulfillment costs are expensed to Depreciation and amortization as the Company satisfies its performance obligations by transferring the service to the customer.
+The net book value of these costs, which comprise set-up/transition activities, was \$30 million and \$29 million as of December 31, 2022 and 2021, respectively, and are classified in Other long-term assets.
+Contract fulfillment costs are expensed to Depreciation and amortization as the Company satisfies its performance obligations by transferring the service to the customer.
 These costs are amortized on a systematic basis over the expected period of benefit.